Sometimes Retro is Awesome, Sometimes it Needs an Intervention

-Here are a few items to consider when talking with a client who might be looking at a retrofit of their existing direct vent fireplace with a newer model.
+Here are a few key items to consider when retrofitting an existing direct vent fireplace…

 Reasons for a Retrofit

-There’s a few reasons to update an existing direct vent fireplace.
-Common triggers for a retrofit include a visual update (hello brass louvers!), new fireplace technology, home automation, and rebate offers from the government or energy company.
+There are quite a few reasons to update an existing direct vent fireplace.
+Common triggers for a retrofit include a visual update (hello brass louvers!), new fireplace technology, home automation compatibility, and rebate offers from the government or energy company.

 Young families moving into older homes are immediately noticing that an older fireplace poses a variety of safety concerns.
-Sharp exposed louvers and units without safety screens pose a risk to small children, and replacing those fireplaces with something more family-safe is high on the priority list.
+Sharp exposed louvers and units with no safety screens pose a safety risk to small children.
+Replacing those fireplaces with something more family-safe is high on the priority list.

 Along with replacing single pane windows and drafty doors, homeowners should consider their fireplace chase an item to remedy for home efficiency.
-Modern codes dictate that a chase on an outer wall be properly insulated, and combining this with a high efficiency fireplace can create a great benefit to energy savings.
+Modern codes dictate that a chase on an outer wall be properly insulated.
+Combining a code update with a high efficiency fireplace can create a great benefit to energy savings.

-Square footage is becoming more and more valuable, so installing a shallower unit such as the DelRay Linear (only 14 ¼” deep) can help reduce the encroachment on the living space while still providing an impressive fire display.
+Square footage is becoming more and more valuable.
+Installing a shallower unit such as the DelRay Linear (only 14 ¼” deep) can help reduce the encroachment on the living space while still providing an impressive fire display.

 All of these points should be considered along with the most important reason of all: aging gas appliances should be replaced at regular intervals for safety reasons.